collective/collective.developermanual/source/forms/schemas.rst

-Based on the example data model above, we can use it in e.g. content type :doc:`browser views </views/browserviews>` to store arbitary data as content type attributes.
+Based on the example data model above, we can use it in e.g. content type :doc:`browser views </views/browserviews>` to store arbitrary data as content type attributes.

 Example::